 For those who have a home support team at home, that's great.

 But this page is about how we have made a total break from residential living to in-truck living -- and how we did it frugally.

-In late 2009, we once again became "homeless" and we now live full-time in the tractor that Mike drives for his company.
+In late 2009, we once again became "homeless" and we lived full-time in the tractor that Mike drove for his at-that-time regional trucking company.

 We had been residence-free before, so we knew what it was going to be like.

 The difference this time was that Vicki was not going to team-drive with Mike.

 She was his passenger, working on researching information and writing content for this website.

 Vicki also took hundreds of photos of trucks, traffic, truck stops, etc. from the passenger seat of Mike's truck.

 Plus, she considered herself to be Mike's in-truck home support team member.

 There are many factors to take into consideration before making the transition to being a full-time living-on-the-road trucker.